 • He witnessed the officer attempt to turn on the laptop and search it;

 • He then consented to a search of the flash drives;

 • He never complained or objected to the searches; and

 • He never attempted to withdraw his consent at any time.

 The Court concluded that these facts satisfied the “any evidence standard” with respect to the trial court’s ruling.
 Additionally, the Court stated that it didn’t matter whether it was a day, a week, a month, or a year until the GBI conducted its search because a reasonable person would have expected the police to continue searching for images and that it might include a forensic examination of the devices sometime in the future.

 Therefore, the Court affirmed the trial court’s ruling on the motion to suppress and affirmed the defendant’s conviction

 The dissent was highly skeptical that the defendant’s brief interaction with the officer at Walmart was sufficient to show that he consented to the GBI forensically examining his laptop 14 months later.
 The justices noted that the officer testified that he merely asked the defendant “can I check” his laptop and flash drives to see if he had any images of children and the defendant “was like, sure.”
 He testified that the defendant stated, “you can look.”

 Based on this exchange, the dissent held that this consent seemed limited to the officer’s search there at the Walmart and “wholly inadequate” to be extended to a forensic search “by a different person, at a different time and place, using different means.”

-The Georgia Court of Appeals held that a police officer had probable cause to seize and later search the cell…February 28, 2023 Defending Child Pornography Charges in Georgia – A Multi-Tiered Approach
+In Tatum v.
+State, the Georgia Court of Appeals held that a police officer had probable cause to seize and…February 28, 2023 Defending Child Pornography Charges in Georgia – A Multi-Tiered Approach